LouisIsbister/set-theory-venn-diagram/README.md

 <img width="377" alt="SetTheorySH" src="https://github.com/LouisIsbister/Set-Theory-Venn-Diagram/assets/104889878/d0e393b9-6c02-43e7-a570-7fa3d528f366">

-# Opening the program:
-Download the code as a .zip file from the "<>Code" tab in git.
-## BlueJ
-From here you can directly open it in BlueJ by going to "Project" -> "Open ZIP/JAR" and selecting the zip file.
-You'll likely get a pop-up about "Package line mismatches", you can click continue and it simply adds new package declarations to each file.
-## Eclipse
-If you're using eclipse you will need to extract the .zip file to a new folder.
-You can then create a new java project in eclipse and right click on it, selecting "Import" ->  "File system" and navigate to the "src" directory within your new folder, then click "select folder".
-Select the java source files in eclipse and make sure to set the "into folder" as "[your_project_name]/src.
-Then click "finish".
-## VSC
-If you're using Visual Studio Code then you just need to extract the .zip file to a new folder.
-Then navigate to "File" -> "Open Folder", then, navigate to the directory of the folder you've just created and select "src".
-Click "Select folder" and it will open the source files in VSC.

 # Running the program:
 The program is run via the main method which is located in the "Main" class.
 To run your own expressions simply run the main method, you will greeted with a dialog box that